hperez30/CoreAndDeadFeatures/readme.txt

 DOCUMENTATION

-Directory buddy-2.4/doc contains documentation for the BuDDy package in postscript(tm) format.
-The recommended starting point is bddnotes.ps, where an introduction to binary decision diagrams is shown.
+The buddy-2.4/doc directory contains documentation for the BuDDy package in postscript(tm) format.
+An introduction to binary decision diagrams is described in bddnotes.ps.
 In addition, you can find a full description of the buddy package in buddy.ps.

 TEST